 Similarly, if you keep hitting the CEO’s gatekeeper during the day – make the call after 6pm and hey presto – gatekeeper has gone home and lonely CEO is ready to take your call!

 This is what I find myself doing consistently and I’ve managed to find an approach that works for me.
 As mentioned at the start, there really is NO exact science and find a way that works for you and your market.

-Good Luck!Posted almost 4 years ago
+Good Luck!Posted over 4 years ago